Orchestrated Robust Controller for Precision Control of Heavy-duty Hydraulic Manipulators: Mathematical preliminaries

 The design variable in the VDC approach is the required velocity that can be designed for either motion control \cite{hejrati2022decentralized} or compliance control \cite{10210088}.
 As this study examines only the free motion task, the required joint velocity is defined as:

 with $\dot{p}_{d}$ being desired joint velocity, $p_{d}$ being desired joint trajectory, $p$ being measured joint variable, and $\lambda>0$ being a positive constant.
 The variable $p$ depends on the type of joint; if the joint is revolute, $p$ represents angular measurements, and if the joint is prismatic, $p$ denotes linear motion.
-Then, the linear/angular velocity vector, indicated as ${^{ A} V_r}$, can be computed based on $\dot{p}_{r}$ by performing kinematic computation, for which the thorough details will be provided later.
-Thus, the required force/moment vector can be defined as:
+Then, the spatial velocity vector, indicated as ${^{ A} V_r}$, can be computed based on $\dot{p}_{r}$ by performing kinematic computation, for which the thorough details will be provided later.
+Thus, the required spatial force vector can be defined as:

-where $ Y_{A}$ is in the sense of (\ref{equ: lin-in-parm}) by replacing $^{A}V$ with $^{A}V_r$, $\hat{\phi}_{ A}$ is the estimation of $\phi_{ A}$, and $^{A}F_c$ is the regulating control term.
-The required force/moment vector in (\ref{eqn: tot req force}) demonstrates the amount of force/moment that must be applied to the rigid body subsystem in order to achieve the control objectives at the subsystem level.
+where $ Y_{A}$ is in the sense of (\ref{equ: lin-in-parm}) and $^{A}F_c$ is the regulating control term.
+The required spatial force vector in (\ref{eqn: tot req force}) demonstrates the amount of spatial force that must be applied to the rigid body subsystem in order to achieve the control objectives at the subsystem level.
 In the context of VDC, each subsystem (rigid body and actuator) has a corresponding local required control action that accomplishes the local control goals.
 Then, by orchestrating all these local controllers, the primary goal of the system can be established.
 Such decomposition into subsystems and orchestration to achieve objectives are due to the VCP and VPF properties of the VDC. \begin{defka} \cite{zhu2010virtual}.
 A VCP is a directed separation interface that conceptually cuts through a rigid body.
 At the cutting point, the two parts resulting from the virtual cut maintain an equal position and orientation. \end{defka}

 \begin{defka} \cite{zhu2010virtual}.
 Given the frame $\left\lbrace A \right\rbrace$, the VPF can be defined as,

 \end{defka}